-The principal activities of the Administrator are to provide fund accounting services, to calculate the value of the Scheme Property and to determine the price of Shares in accordance with this Prospectus and the ACD's valuation policy as provided by the ACD to the Administrator and to publish the same.
+The principal activities of the Administrator are,

+- To provide fund accounting services. - To calculate the value of the Scheme Property. - To determine the price of Shares in accordance with this Prospectus and the ACD's valuation policy as provided by the ACD to the Administrator and - To publish the same.

-The Administrator shall be liable for any liabilities, claims, obligations, losses, damages, fines, penalties, judgements, costs or expenses (including reasonable legal costs and expenses) of any kind or nature that may be imposed on or incurred by any person ("Loss") incurred or suffered by the ACD and/or the Company by reason of the Administrator's wilful default, fraud, negligence or breach of the Administration Agreement but the Administrator shall not in any event be liable for indirect, special or consequential Loss of any kind whatsoever or for any loss of profits, revenue, goodwill or anticipated savings.
+The Administrator shall be liable for any liabilities, claims, obligations, losses, damages, fines, penalties, judgements, costs, or expenses (including reasonable legal costs and expenses) of any kind or nature that may be imposed on or incurred by any person ("Loss") incurred or suffered by the ACD and/or the Company by reason of the Administrator's wilful default, fraud, negligence, or breach of the Administration Agreement.

+The Administrator shall not in any event be liable for indirect, special, or consequential Loss of any kind whatsoever or for any loss of profits, revenue, goodwill or anticipated savings.

 The Company and the ACD jointly and severally agree to indemnify and hold harmless the Administrator, its directors, officers, employees and agents against any Loss, arising from the Administrator's reliance on information provided to it by or on behalf of the ACD or the Company in certain circumstances, except to the extent that they are incurred as a result of negligence, fraud, wilful default or breach of this Agreement by the Administrator or any of its directors, officers, employees or agents.
+The Auditor of the Company is Ernst & Young LLP of Ten George Street, Edinburgh, EH2 2DZ.